glouppe/glouppe.github.io/_news/announcement_010.md

 related_posts: false
 ---

-Welcome to Fanny, joining the team as a PhD student.
+Welcome to Fanny Bodart, joining the team as a PhD student.